-Step 1: Board recruitment
+Step 1: Strategic Board Recruitment

-Step 2: Candidate Interviews
+Step 2: Thorough Candidate Interviews

 Recruit more people than you have open slots so you can choose the best candidates.
 Cultivate the others, as they can be good committee members or volunteers.

 Recruit more candidates than you have open positions to have a pool of candidates to choose from.
 The others can become valuable committee members or volunteers.

 Once you’ve selected your board members, organize a board orientation to acquaint them with your organization’s operations, programs, and funding sources.
 Reiterate the expectations to establish a strong board culture.
 Consider doing part of the orientation with the full board present so they get a review of the organization.
 Additionally, hold a separate orientation session for the new members so they can feel comfortable asking questions.
 Be sure to give each new board member relevant materials including bylaws, organizational chart, mission statement, strategic plan, financials, fundraising plan, and a list of core programs.
 (On-line versions are easiest.)

 Step 4: Cultivating Leaders

 To transform engaged board members into leaders, reinforce leadership expectations from the initial candidate interviews.
 Emphasize that every board member should be ready to assume a leadership role, whether as a committee leader or event organizer.